nonplayer/hammercrawl/hc_core_player_1_basics.md

 ### The Basics

 * The game rules
 * Multiple sets of gaming dice, including: d4, d6, d8, d10, d12, d20, and at least one d30.
-You may also find the other "funky" dice to be helpful on some random tables (d5, d14, d24, etc).
+* The 'Smith may also find the other "funky" dice to be helpful on some random tables (d3, d5, d7, d14, d16, d24, and d30).
+These can be useful in some of the 'Smith's specific rules.
 * Various writing utensils
 * The spells and monsters from at least one other "classic" game (I tend to use *Dark Dungeons*, but YMMV).